survivejs/webpack-book/manuscript/techniques/04_testing.md

 ## Mocking

 Mocking is a technique that allows you to replace test objects.
-I've listed series of tools that allow you to mock with webpack:
+I’ve listed series of tools that allow you to mock with webpack:

 * [Sinon](https://www.npmjs.com/package/sinon) provides mocks, stubs, and spies.
 It is good to note that its `@next` version has been designed with webpack in mind.
 1.x version of Sinon might work with as discussed in [webpack issue #304](https://github.com/webpack/webpack/issues/304).
 * [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code to modules through their dependencies making it useful for mocking.